-Each fraternity and sorority is required to have graduate advisors, alumni advisors, and/or regional/national advisors who work closely with the chapter to ensure its progress and success.
+All fraternities and sororities at SUNY Old Westbury are required to have graduate advisors, alumni advisors, and/or regional/national advisors who work closely with the chapter to ensure its progress and success.
 The names and contact information of any chapter advisors should be reported to the Center for Student Leadership & Involvement and the alumni/grad advisor will be required to complete the Advisor Agreement Form each semester.

 In addition, chapters are not required to have a SUNY Old Westbury faculty or staff advisor, but it is highly recommended.
 The advisor should be selected by the organization membership.
 The advisor will work with the group and provide support when appropriate.
-The Registration Form will ask for the name, department an contact information for your campus adviser.
+The Registration Form will ask for the name, department, and contact information for your campus advisor, if the organization chooses to have one.